 1. The #1 Habit Making You Fat: You Use Artificial Sweeteners

 The average American consumes 24 pounds of artificial sweeteners each year, a habit that could actually be making you heavier.
 Studies show how these substances may confuse the body’s regulatory systems that control hunger.
 Whenever you eat, your body is trained to expect calories, but it’s not getting them when you eat zero-calorie sweeteners.
 You end up craving more food and not feeling full.
 What’s more, artificial sweeteners are up to 7000 times sweeter than natural sugars and this can desensitize taste buds.
-To learn more about the link between artificial sweeteners and weight gain, click here.

 Beyond the commonly used serving packets, artificial sweeteners are often hidden in everyday items not advertised as diet foods such as cereal, vitamins, sauces and even baby food.
 Look for these key words on food labels to spot artificial substitutes: